-- i.
-Responsible for maintaining the arrival and departure ATIS.
+- Responsible for maintaining the arrival and departure ATIS.
 Runways in use shall be selected by the Tower CIC.
 Type of approach in use shall be selected by the TRACON CIC.
 Flight Data shall ensure all Tower positions are aware of the current ATIS code. - ii.
-Shall Enter flight plans and amendments as appropriate.
-Push flight strips to Clearance Delivery for issuance. - iii.
+Shall enter flight plans and amendments as appropriate.
+Coordinate with Clearance Delivery as appropriate for clearances to be issued. - iii.
 Ensure aircraft are routed to be in compliance with Traffic Management Initiatives.
 Amend flight plan remarks to ensure that other controllers are aware of assigned Expect Departure Clearance Times, as required.